114th Communications Flight redesignated as Squadron

 |0

-This work, 114th Communications Flight redesignated as Squadron [Image 5 of 5], by SSgt Taylor Solberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 114th Communications Flight redesignated as Squadron [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.